eesmer/DebianDC/docs/DebianDC-UserGuide/installation.md

 <br>
 If you are installing DebianDC on a system with a desktop installed, **DebianDC ADManager** is placed in the existing desktop application menu. <br>

-### 2- Installing DebianDC with DebianDC-buster-installer.iso
+### Option 2: Installing DebianDC with DebianDC-buster-installer.iso
 This installation is done automatically from the installer.iso file.
 Auto install creates shortcuts for lxde-core desktop and DebianDC-ADManager application on Debian distribution.
 To install, it is sufficient to attach the installer.iso file to the machine.